-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
 HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

 A career that's increasingly in demand is an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Most work with both homeowners and business owners.
-And, most importantly, you’ll learn a great deal about:
+And, most important, you’ll learn a great deal about:

-Some are HVAC-R technicians, meaning they also have experience with refrigeration.
+Some apprentices even become HVAC-R technicians, meaning they also have experience with refrigeration.

 Is There a Shortage of HVAC Technicians?